Find Grad Schools

 1 Yearly Graduations

 The 12th most popular school in the country for industrial tech majors who are seeking their master's degree is Middle Tennessee State University.
 Each year, around 22,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,536 per year, while in-state graduate students, on average, pay $9,648 per year.
+The average in-state tuition for full-time undergraduates is $7,344 per year, while in-state graduate students, on average, pay $9,396 per year.
 During the most recent year for which we have data, 1 people received their master's degree in industrial tech from Middle Tennessee State University.
-Of these students, 17% were women and 50% were members of underrepresented racial-ethnic groups.
+Around 64% of these students were from an underrepresented racial-ethnic group, and 36% were women.

 Below are some popular majors that are similar to industrial tech that offer master’s degrees.